tyrantdavis/tyrantdavis.github.io/_portfolio/doupedia.md

 <h3 class="wide">Explanation</h3>

-Blocipedia is a CRUD application built using Ruby on Rails.
+DoUpedia is a CRUD application built using Ruby on Rails.
 This build uses some helpful gems including Stripe, Devise, Pundit, Redcarpet, and Faker.

 <h3 class="wide">Problem</h3>